Research Groups

 Assistive Intelligent Robotics Lab

-Prof. Dr. Claudio Castellini
+Claudio Castellini

 The Chair deals with Rehabilitation and Assistive Robotics, from the discovery and implementation of biocompatible sensing and stimulating techniques, through the design and testing of adaptive human-machine interfaces, to user-studies and deployment in the clinics and hospitals.
 Our grand goal is that of providing all-round novel and effective translational solutions to the society.